Fees Report 2022-2023

 No fees under the School's authority are set by act, regulation or fees notice.
 This report therefore only covers fees set by contract.
 It provides total revenue only.

-In 2021-22, the School was not subject to the requirements in section 7 of the Service Fees Act and subsection 4.2.4 of the Treasury Board Directive on Charging and Special Financial Authorities and had no authority to remit, so this report does not include remissions.
+In 2022-23, the School was not subject to the requirements in section 7 of the Service Fees Act and had no authority to remit, so this report does not include remission amounts.

 Overall totals, by fee-setting mechanism